andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-display-products/index.md

 {% image "./content/articles/shop-nextjs-stripe-display-products/shop-with-products.png", "Products listed", "(min-width: 30em) 50vw, 100vw" %}

-Our products are displaying now and because we used `getServerSideProps` to retrieve the products server side the product information is ready to serve on render.
+Our products are displaying now because we used `getServerSideProps` to retrieve the products server side.
+The product information is retrieved before rendering and served server side (information will be displayed even if JavaScript is disabled).
 Great for search engines to be able to index your products.

-Next we will add the cart and purchase functionality so someone could by one of our products.
+Next, we will add the cart and purchase functionality so someone could buy one of our products.

 {% include "newsletter.liquid" %}